hfoley/lakehouse/03 Build Pipelines/readme.md

 Verify this file is extracted.

 Navigate back to our query we generated before.
-Update the query from the specific parquet filename to *.parquet and run.
+Update the query from the specific parquet filename to ParquetBiometrics*.parquet and run.

 Verify you can see additional animal from our 2nd pipeline run.

-Change the query path to ParquetBiometrics*.parquet and view results.

 You're now ready to move to 04 Build Synapse Parts module.
 Go there and we'll begin to build our tables/views in Synapse and connect to them with Power BI.